ash-sxn/GSoC-2023-docker-based-quickstart/README.md

 # Docker-based Jenkins quick start examples

-* This is a experiment repository for GSoC 2023 docker based jenkins quick start examples project
+* This is an experiment repository for the GSoC 2023 docker-based Jenkins quick start examples project

 ## Proposal